bijtje/PlugDJServer/readme.md

 #Installation instructions

 - /assets/ - recreate the `/_/static/` structure OR throw everything in to the root directory
-- /scripts/ -place all .js files in here and/or recreate the `/_/static/` structure
+- /scripts/ -place all your .js files in here
-- /css/ - place all .css files in here and/or recreate the `/_/static/` structure
+- /css/ - place all your .css files in here
 - /pages/ - home.html - the index, room.html - room/dashboard
 - /avatars/ - your scrapped avatars